-The Asus ROG Crosshair VII Hero (Wi-Fi)’s £260 price makes it the most expensive board in this group, but that cost is justified by lashings of enthusiast-level features.
-You get on-board buttons, a POST display, extra tweaking buttons and lots of RGB LEDs and chunky metal heatsinks.
+At £260, the Asus ROG Crosshair VII Hero (Wi-Fi) is the most expensive board in this group, but the price is justified by the sheer amount of enthusiast-level features.
+You get on-board and extra tweaking buttons, a POST display and lots of RGB LEDs and chunky metal heatsinks.

-Memory support is top-notch, there’s room for multiple graphics cards and two M.2 SSDs, and the networking and audio hardware has all been beefed up.
-Impressively, at the rear, you get nine USB 3.1 ports alongside extra buttons for tweaking, and the box has extra accessories such as a smart wireless dongle and an Nvidia high-bandwidth SLI bridge.
+There is excellent memory support, room for multiple graphics cards and two M.2 SSDs, and augmented networking and audio hardware.
+At the rear there are an impressive nine USB 3.1 ports alongside extra buttons for tweaking, and the box has extra accessories such as a smart wireless dongle and a Nvidia high-bandwidth SLI bridge.

-In benchmarks, the Asus ROG Crosshair VII Hero traded blows with the Gigabyte X470 Aorus Gaming 7 WIFI in gaming tests, and it was able to eke out a slim margin in the other benchmarks.
+In gaming test benchmarks, the Asus ROG Crosshair VII Hero was on a par with the Gigabyte X470 Aorus Gaming 7 Wi-Fi, and nosed ahead in the other benchmarks.

-For its price, that sort of class-leading performance is what I’d expect.
+You would expect this kind of class-leading performance from a board at this price.
 For all of its speed and bluster, however, this board is only worth buying if you intend to use all of its high-end features.

 Read our full Asus ROG Crosshair VII Hero (Wi-Fi) review